PCIDSS Services

 2. Protect Cardholder Data:

-Protect stored cardholder data using encryption.
+Encryption: Protect stored cardholder data using encryption.

 Masking: Mask PAN (Primary Account Number) when displayed, except for those who require it.